Feel grounded and in control of your life.

 Polishing Method: Polished by hand, one stone at a time.
 Each stone is unique and minor variations are what makes them beautiful.

-- Color: Multi-colored, typcially blue, green, purple and/or white
+- Color: Multi-colored, typically blue, green, and/or purple.
+May have rainbows inside

 - Polish: Shiny and completely smooth